 The Doctor Who Theme:

-The Doctor and Companions play or sing music:
+The Doctor and Companions play, sing or whistle music:

 Classical Music heard in Doctor Who: